-A journey through the places and relics of a unique town, deeply linked to the fishermen and salt-workers activities since generations.
+A journey through the places and relics of a unique town, deeply linked to the fishermen and salt-workers' activities for generations.

-From the sea to the salt pan to discover the white gold history at every step, a history that is renewed each year during the Sapore di Sale event.
+From the sea to the salt pan to discover the white gold history at every step, a history that is renewed each year during the Sapore di Sale (Taste of Salt) event.

 From the sea to the town center